top of page

 Global brokers are not a sales strategy.
 They are a delegation of accountability disguised as sophistication.

-If brands genuinely cared about their reputations, they’d insist that developers build in-house sales teams, teams that understand the brand’s DNA, the product, the buyer psychology, and the elevated journey required at this level.
+If brands genuinely cared about their reputations, they’d insist that developers build in-house sales teams.
+These teams should understand the brand’s DNA, the product, the buyer psychology, and the elevated journey required at this level.
 Instead, that journey is often left to someone who couldn’t point to the project on a map.

 From our experience, the formula is straightforward: build an in-house team and know precisely where your buyers are coming from.
-Then support that with international and local real estate agents who can speak credibly about the things buyers actually care about, what the weather is like in February– where to find the best fish restaurant– which golf course deserves an early tee time– local taxes, regulations, and the quirks of buying property abroad.
+Then support that with international and local real estate agents who can speak credibly about the things buyers actually care about.
+What’s the weather like in February?
+Where can you find the best fish restaurant?
+Which golf course deserves an early tee time?
+Local taxes, regulations, and the quirks of buying property abroad are all essential knowledge.

 “The Most Overpriced Mistake in Branded Residences: Outsourcing Sales."
 Kevin Wash